Timothyxxx/LMsMBTI/README.md

 (we have crawled the question from test website and save in the mbti_questions.txt, change freely if you want to use other test.)

 ## Initial Result
 By our one shot and default setting on `text-danvinci-001`(a.k.a.
 GPT-3 the original version), `code-danvinci-001`(a.k.a.
 Codex the original version), `code-danvinci-002`(a.k.a.
-Codex the latex version, very powerful), the results are as shown below.
+Codex the latest version, very powerful), the results are as shown below.

 | Model             | Prompt | Personalities | Detailed Analysis |
 |-------------------| ---- |---------------|---------------|